 Requirements covered in the release

-New home page.
+Completely redesigned home page incorporating up-to-date UI principles.

-New WLCG sub-portal with dedicated navigation and menu bar.
+New WLCG specific sub-portal with dedicated navigation and menu bar.

-Changed WLCG reports, integrated REBUS Tier1 report.
+Updated the content of the WLCG reports based on that community’s requirements, and integrated the REBUS Tier1 reports.

-Added contextual help.
+Added contextual help to all widgets.

-Added descriptive information on each page explaining the meaning of the input variables and of the several metrics showed.
+Added descriptive information on each page explaining the meaning of the input variables and of the several metrics shown.

-Terminology used in the portal completely revised.
+Updated and clarified the terminology used in the Portal.

-New EGI Resource Centre Report with per-country, top10 and top100 reports for both HTC and Cloud.
+Added a new EGI Resource Centre Report with per-country, top10 and top100 reports for both HTC and Cloud.

-Added Year, Half-year and Quarter granularity in all the views.
+Added Year, Half-year and Quarter granularity to all the views.

-Improved the scientific discipline view.
+Improved the scientific discipline view to make navigation easier.

-Reorganization of the menus according to the EGI service catalogue.
+Reorganization of the menus according to better match the EGI service catalogue.

 Sub-discipline views switch to VO-based view when no sub-disciplines are present.